Ricardomol/pazdera.github.io/_posts/2014-05-04-small-updates-of-my-gems.md

 ---
 layout: post
-title: A small ww update
+title: Small updates to my gems
-description: "Tiny improvements to a small command-line tool."
+description: "A short summary of the recent changes made to the tco and word_wrap gems."
 cover: bricks.jpg
 comments: true
 categories: